Chiral Electronic Excitations in a Quasi-2D Rashba System BiTeI: Abstract

 \section{Abstract}

-The optical transitions between spin-polarized bands of the quasi-two dimensional Rashba system BiTeI are investigated using polarization resolved resonant Raman spectroscopy.
+The optical transitions between spin-polarized bands of the quasi-two-dimensional Rashba system BiTeI are investigated using polarization-resolved resonant Raman spectroscopy.
 We detect chiral excitations between states with opposite helicity and compare spectra to calculations within a three-band model.
-Using the resonant Raman excitation profile, we deduce the Rashba parameters and band gaps of the higher conduction bands near the Fermi level, and compare the parameters to values obtained by {\it ab initio} density function theory (DFT).
+Using the resonant Raman excitation profile, we deduce the Rashba parameters and band gaps of the higher conduction bands near the Fermi level, and compare the parameters to values obtained by {\it ab initio} density functional theory.

 The chirality of a physical state or an excitation is a configurational property of an object that cannot be superimposed on its mirror image, thereby imparting a handedness~\cite{cheong2018broken,Cheong2019,doi:10.1126/sciadv.abj8030}.
-In solids, the wave-function of chiral excitations are anti-symmetric under mirror reflection.
-Resonant Raman process can uniquely probe chiral electric excitations~\cite{placzek1959rayleigh}.
-Examples include excitons in cuprates~\cite{PhysRevLett.71.3709,PhysRevB.51.6617,PhysRevLett.73.500}, electron-hole excitations in graphene~\cite{Gallais_PRL2016}, collective spin modes in Dirac materials~\cite{Kung_PRL2017}, collective modes in the {\it Hidden Order} phase of exotic heavy fermion systems~\cite{Kung1339}, to name a few.
+In solids, the wave functions of chiral excitations are antisymmetric under mirror reflection.
+Examples include excitons in cuprates~\cite{liu1993novel,salamon1995largeshift,khveshchenko1994raman}, electron-hole excitations in graphene~\cite{Gallais_PRL2016}, collective spin modes in Dirac materials~\cite{Kung_PRL2017}, collective modes in the {\it hidden order} phase of exotic heavy fermion systems~\cite{Kung1339}, to name a few.
+The reciprocity breaking chiral excitations could result in three-spin excitations with a volume $S_i \cdot S_j \times S_k$~\cite{sulewski1991observation}, chiral spin modes~\cite{Kung_PRL2017}, circular charge current~\cite{shastry1990theory}, chiral excitons~\cite{liu1993novel,Kung2019PNAS}, or excitations of higher-order multipoles~\cite{Kung1339,SeanBook2022} which break mirror symmetries.